-Doug Johnson returns to The Zodiac Review with another fine story (see his Dewey Lake, one of our Editors’ Choices in our Summer 2012 issue).
+Doug Johnson returns to The Zodiac Review with another fine story (see his Dewey Lake in our Summer 2012 issue).
 This story, How Many Raccoons is a Cat Worth? – on the surface a look at a clever burglar with a black mask – gives us reasons to consider the contract we may have with creatures lower than ourselves on the food chain.

 by Lasher Lane